raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Introduction

 RAML 1.0 introduces the notion of **data types**, which provide a concise and powerful way of describing the data in an API.
 Data types add rules for validating data against a type declaration.
 Valid data adheres to all rules for the type.
 Data types can describe a base or resource URI parameter, a query parameter, a request or response header, or a request or response body.
 Data types are built-in or custom.
 A built-in type can be used anywhere the API expects data.
-Custom types can be defined by extending the built-in types.
+Custom types can be defined by extending the built-in types as well as named and used like built-in type.
+Extending types MUST NOT create any cyclic dependencies.
 A type can be extended inline.
-Custom types can be named and then used like a built-in type.

 The following RAML example defines a User type that includes type declarations for the firstname, lastname, and age properties.
 The example declares the properties to be of built-in types string and number.
 Later, the User type serves to describe the type (schema) for a payload.